 Sensitivity assessment.
-Ascophyllum nodosum adults are sediment intolerant, and germlings of Ascophyllum nodosum are intolerant of even small levels of sediment.
+Fucus vesiculosus adults are relatively tolerant to sediment inundation, and can regenerate from its holdfast.
+Ascophyllum nodosum adults are sediment intolerant, and germlings of both species are intolerant of even small levels of sediment.
 Many of the smaller species found within the associated community will be totally smothered by 5 cm.
-The level of water movement within this biotope is not excessive and consequently deposited sediment will persist over a number of tides before it is all entrained and removed.
-This is likely to cause some damage to the characterizing species and the other associated species.
-Therefore, resistance and resilience have both been assessed as 'Medium'.
-Overall the sensitivity of the biotope is assessed as 'Medium' at the level of the benchmark.
+Examples of this biotope which are in sheltered or very sheltered conditions sediment will be retained for longer, allowing greater negative effects to occur.
+Resistance and resilience have both been assessed as 'Medium'.
+Overall the biotope has a 'Medium' sensitivity to smothering at the level of the benchmark.

-Smothering and siltation Low Low High rate changes (heavy) Q: Medium A: Medium C: Medium Q: High A: Medium C: Medium Q: Medium A: Medium C: Medium
+Smothering and siltation Medium Medium Medium rate changes (heavy) Q: Medium A: Medium C: Medium Q: High A: Medium C: Medium Q: Medium A: Medium C: Medium

 Several studies found that increasing the vertical sediment burden negatively impact fucoids survival and associated communities.
 At the level of the benchmark (30 cm of fine material added to the seabed in a single event) smothering is likely to result in mortalities of understorey algae, invertebrate grazers and young (germling) fucoids.
-Water movement will remove sediment but within this biotope is it likely to take a number of tidal cycles.
-Resistance and resilience are 'Low'.
-Overall the biotope has a 'High' sensitivity to siltation at the pressure benchmark.
+Resistance is assessed as 'Low' as all individuals exposed to siltation at the benchmark level are predicted to die.
+Once conditions return to normal, recovery will be enabled by vegetative growth from remaining Fucus tissue, resulting in a 'Medium' resilience.
+Overall the biotope has a 'Medium' sensitivity to siltation at the pressure benchmark.

-Litter Not Assessed (NA) Not assessed (NA) Not assessed (NA) q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR Not assessed.
-Electromagnetic changes No evidence (NEv) Not relevant (NR) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR No evidence.
-Underwater noise Not relevant (NR) Not relevant (NR) Not relevant (NR) changes Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Litter Not Assessed (NA) Not assessed (NA) Not assessed (NA) Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR Not assessed.
+Electromagnetic changes No evidence (NEv) Not relevant (NR) No evidence (NEv) Q: NR A: NR C: NR Q: NR A: NR C: NR q: NR A: NR C: NR Not evidence.
+Underwater noise Not relevant (NR) Not relevant (NR) Not relevant (NR) changes Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR Species characterizing this babitat do not bave hearing perception but vil orations may cause an